-The cash and cash equivalents are concentrated in five (2022: three) financial institutions with credit ratings between AA-and A+ (S&P) (2022: AA- and A+).
+The cash and cash equivalents are concentrated in one (2023: five) financial institution with credit rating of A (S&P) (2023: between AA- and A+).
 The Investment Manager monitors these credit ratings and spreads of credit default swaps on a daily basis and actively moves balances between counterparties when deemed appropriate.